Yucheng-Zhang/HPC-HW/hw4/README.md

 - Include jackknife resampling in the code.
 The input data points are divided into `njk` parts, where `njk` stands for the number of jackknife regions.
 For more information about jackknife resampling, see https://en.wikipedia.org/wiki/Jackknife_resampling.
 - Parallelize the code with `OpenMP` and `MPI` in `C`.
 - Wrap the parallelized `C` with `Python`, which works better in loading data and plotting results.

+- We made a GitHub repo for this project, https://github.com/Yucheng-Zhang/corrknife.